Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Methods

 \section{Methods}

 We train separation networks using the same architecture as previous works \cite{kavalerov2019universal,wisdom2020mixit,wisdom2020fuss,wang2021sequential}, which separates sources by masking in a learned transform domain.
 The network is composed of a learnable encoder/decoder with 2.5~ms window and 1.25~ms hop, combined with a time-domain convolutional network (TDCN++).
 The TDCN++ takes the encoder coefficients as input, and predicts $M$ masks through a sigmoid activation.
 The masks are elementwise multiplied with the encoder coefficients, and $M$ time-domain sources are reconstructed using the learnable decoder.
-A mixture consistency projection \cite{wisdom2018consistency} on these resulting sources ensures that they add up to the input waveform.
+A mixture consistency projection \cite{wisdom2018consistency} ensures these sources sum to the input waveform.